To win them back

 He also puts in place procedures for dealing with sin and breaches of the faith, building on rules of discipline prescribed by Moses for Israel (see Leviticus 19:17-20; Deuteronomy 19:13).
 The heads of the new Israel, however, receive extraordinary powers -- similar to those given to Peter (see Matthew 16:19).
 They have the power to bind and loose, to forgive sins and to reconcile sinners in His name (see John 20:21-23).

-But the powers He gives the apostles and their successors depends on their communion with Him.
-As Ezekiel is only to teach what he hears God saying, the disciples are to gather in His name and to pray and seek the will of our heavenly Father.
+But the powers He gives the Apostles, and their successors depend on their communion with Him.
+As Ezekiel is only to teach what he hears God saying, so the disciples are to gather in His name and to pray and seek the will of our heavenly Father.

 This is the love that Paul in today's Epistle says we owe to our neighbors.
 To love our neighbors as ourselves is to be vitally concerned for their salvation.
 We must make every effort, as Jesus says, to win our brothers and sisters back, to turn them from the false paths.

-We should never correct out of anger, or a desire to punish.
-Instead our message must be that of today's Psalm -- urging sinner to hear God's voice, not to harden their hearts, and to remember that He is the one who made us, and the rock of our salvation.
+We should never correct out of anger or a desire to punish.
+Instead, our message must be that of today's Psalm -- urging the sinner to hear God's voice, not to harden their hearts, and to remember that He is the one who made us, the rock of our salvation.

 Psalm 95:1-2, 6-9

 - Scott Hahn is the founder and president of the Saint Paul Center for Biblical Theology.
 He is also the bestselling author of numerous books including The Lamb's Supper, Reasons to Believe, and Rome Sweet Home (co-authored with his wife, Kimberly).
 Some of his newest books are The Creed, Joy to the World and Evangelizing Catholics.